Todd Snider

-Early career
+Early life and career

-Todd Snider was born in Portland, Oregon, but was raised in nearby Beaverton, where he lived until he graduated from Beaverton High School in 1985.
-After high school, he moved to Santa Rosa, California, to attend Santa Rosa Junior College.
-He only lasted one semester, but while there, he learned to play the harmonica.
+Snider was born on October 11, 1966, in Portland, Oregon, and grew up in nearby Beaverton, where he lived until he graduated from Beaverton High School in 1985.
+After high school, he moved to Santa Rosa, California, to attend Santa Rosa Junior College (SRJC).
+He attended for a semester and while there, learned to play the harmonica.

-With help from his brother Mike who bought him a plane ticket, Snider relocated to San Marcos, Texas, after leaving SRJC in late fall of 1985.
-Not long after he arrived in San Marcos, Snider saw Jerry Jeff Walker perform solo at Gruene Hall, a legendary dance hall in New Braunfels, Texas.
+With help from his brother Mike who bought him a plane ticket, Snider moved northeast of San Antonio to San Marcos, Texas, after leaving SRJC in the late fall of 1985.
+Not long after arriving in San Marcos, Snider saw Jerry Jeff Walker perform solo at Gruene Hall, a legendary dance hall in New Braunfels, Texas which is northeast of San Antonio.
 When he saw Walker that night, he decided he wanted to become a songwriter and began writing songs the next day.
 He told Lone Star Music Magazine in 2004, "I didn't even know how to really play guitar yet, but I saw his show and went and got one."

 Snider met Kent Finlay at his very first writer's night, which was at Finlay's San Marcos club, Cheatham Street Warehouse.
-Finlay, who was a songwriter in his own right, became an important mentor and introduced Snider to the songs of Kris Kristofferson, Guy Clark, John Prine, and Shel Silverstein, among others.

-Snider soon was packing small rooms in San Marcos and over the next few years began to draw enthusiastic crowds in Austin, as well.
+Finlay, who was a songwriter in his own right, became an important mentor and introduced Snider to the songs of Kris Kristofferson, Guy Clark, John Prine, and Shel Silverstein among others.
+Snider was soon packing small rooms in San Marcos and during the next few years, he began to draw enthusiastic crowds in Austin, as well.